nervosnetwork/rfcs/rfcs/0005-priviledged-mode/0005-priviledged-mode.md

 * Just enough CSR(control and status register) instructions and VM changes to support a) privilege mode switching and b) page fault function installation.
 * A [TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer) structure

-Notice privileged architecture here is an opt-in feature that is closed by default: while CKB VM will always have this feature, it's up to contract writers to decide if they need this feature.
-Contracts optimized purely for minimum cycles should have no problem completely ignoring this feature.
+Notice privileged architecture here is an opt-in feature that is closed by default: while CKB VM will always have this feature, it's up to contract writers to decide if they need it.
+Contracts optimized purely for minimum cycles should have no problem completely ignoring privileged mode.

 ## Privileged mode support via CSR instructions